Loganuwu/exploremore-travel/README.md

 ## Usage

 Once the development server is running, open your web browser and access the application at `http://localhost:3000`.
+Or us the live deployment link to mess around with the website on your own at https://loganuwu.github.io/exploremore-travel/home

 ## Built With